edgarcosta/CHIMP/README.md

 git clone --recurse-submodules -j8 https://github.com/edgarcosta/PIMP.git
 ```

-For now, you still need to attach each spec individually to your session.
+and you only need to attach the `PIMP.spec`

 # Updating